MeLlamoPablo/NotaStacks/README.md

 	$ bower update

-It will automatically download every dependency and the app will be ready to use.
+It will automatically download every dependency.
+Once done, edit `connect.php`, `config.php` and `steamauth/config.php` with your preferences.

+Then go to `DB_Setup.sql` and follow the instructions there.

 ### Credits